 Texolo Waterfall – Cascada de Texolo

-The falling water masses are impressive.
+The falling water masses were impressive.
 In the 1984 movie ‘Romancing the stone’ the gemstone was found behind this waterfall.

 The path to the second waterfall over the bridge on the right of the picture was closed after a woman died in an accident.

-Actually I wanted to explore the state of Veracruz longer, but because of the bad weather I finally spent eight days in Veracruz, the capital of the state with the same name.
+Actually I wanted to explore the state of Veracruz longer, but because of the bad weather I finally spent eight days in Veracruz, the largest city in the state with the same name.

 Veracruz is a port city.
 Giant freighters docked every day in the nearby port.
 The city has hardly any museums or other sights to offer and the beaches and settlements within 10 km of the city are run down.
 At least there were a few good restaurants and hotels.